keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 og:
   image:
     url: /images/tags/functional-programming/functional-grass-512x512.png
-    alt: Embracing nondeterminism in functional programming by way of modeling complexity as effects within execution contexts.
+    alt: Abstracting nondeterminism and complexity by modeling effects as first class concepts in programs.
 ---

 Have you ever received an unexpected `null` reference?
 Have you ever written a function to validate some input only to have it turn into spaghetti over time?
 How do you anticipate exceptions and protect against them at runtime?